tjshy/DGDRL/Rebuttal to review 3yoE.md

 A3&A4: The state refers to the condition of the stock market, specifically the historical characteristics of stocks observable by investors.
 The r_t represents the stock returns on the day following the execution of an action, independent of evaluative metrics such as ARR, AVol, etc. We will augment our explanations regarding this aspect in the **revised version**.

-	Q5&Q6: The order of stocks in Figure 5(a)
+	Q5&Q6: The meaning of neighboring and the order of stocks in Figure 5(a)

 A5&A6: 1) The neighboring nodes refer to other stocks that have relations with the current stock.
 2) The stocks are arranged in default order according to their names.
 For this part, the order is not significant.
 Figure 5 investigates whether there exists a consistency relationship between the relationships among stocks and the formulation of strategies, namely, whether the relationships among stocks can contribute to investment strategies.

 	D5: The meaning of neighboring